 If neither of you wants to sell, and there’s no contractual or other legal basis for forcing a sale, it’s probably time to get a professional mediator to help you resolve your differences.

-* The term “partner” is used generically in this article to mean the co-owner of your business.
+* The term “partner” is used generically in this article to mean the co-owner of your business instead of specifically referring to one owner of a partnership.
 As a practical matter, if you have a corporation it is referring to “shareholder” or to a “member” if you have a limited liability company.